Related BCS Ranking:

 Receiving stats: 62 catches, 798 yds, 8 TDs

-Skinny: Does this come at a surprise?
-Don’t let it.
-Alexander is argued by some as Alabama’s best back ever, and he was a big-time player in his day, with his last two seasons coming in the BCS era.
-Still the all-time leading rusher in Bama history, Alexander put together a great senior campaign that ultimately fell short of the Heisman because of an ankle injury.
-He was the SEC Offensive Player of the Year in ’99.
+The lowdown: With the bevy of talented running backs Alabama has put out in recent years, you may forget about arugably Alabama’s best running back in Shaun Alexander.
+His final two seasons fell in the BCS era and the all-time leading rusher in Bama history put together a great senior campaign that ultimately fell short of the Heisman because of an ankle injury.
+Although he failed to become the first Alabama player to win the Heisman Trophy, he still was named the SEC Offensive Player of the Year in 1999.

 5. Mark Ingram, Alabama (2008-10)